Can You Keep Your Car During Bankruptcy?

 To calculate how much equity you have in your car, subtract your current loan balance from the car’s value.
 If your equity does not exceed the state exemption limit, you can keep your car during Chapter 7 bankruptcy.

-Keep in mind that motor vehicle exemptions do not apply if you are behind on your car loan payments.
+It is important to note that motor vehicle exemptions do not apply if you are behind on your car loan payments.
 If your loan is delinquent, the lender can seek to repossess the car even when you are in bankruptcy, although they would have to receive authorization from the bankruptcy court.
 Of course if you are not in a bankruptcy, your lender can repossess your car at any time if you are behind on your payments.

 In some situations, the bankruptcy court will allow you to pay off your equity at a discount to keep the car – even if your equity exceeds the state exemption.